aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 9.md

 $g$ is an xor gate here
 Can find common subcircuits, and re-use them to decrease cost In this example $f = gx_3 + g'x_4$ is a 2->1 MUX

+### Using Karnaugh Maps
+GOING TO BE ON THE EXAM FOR SURE

+Identify patterns along cols/rows of K-Maps
+Identify input variables to serve as inputs to subfunction